jonnlai/woolly/README.md

 #### Buttons

 One type of button was used throughout the site.
 The colour of most buttons is Soft Wool Cream (#F5F2E1) but red was used for 'delete' buttons to warn the user that they are about to delete or remove something.
-When the button is hovered, it moves down slightly and a shadow effect appears to create an effect minimicking a button being pressed.
+When the button is hovered, it moves down slightly and a shadow effect appears to create an effect mimicking a button being pressed.

 | Button            | Normal                                                        | Hover                                                                     |
 | ---               | ---                                                           | ---                                                                       |